-In Year 7 the girls are taught in their tutor groups for some lessons, while Mathematics, Science, English, and Modern Foreign Languages, are taught in ability sets from September, based on prior achievement and our own baseline assessments.
+In Year 7 students are taught in their tutor groups for some lessons, while Mathematics, Science, English, and Modern Foreign Languages, which are taught in ability sets from September, based on prior achievement and our own baseline assessments.
 In Years 8 & 9, setting is introduced for most subjects and this allows girls to be placed in the group best suited to their individual needs in each subject.
 Students who may need additional support to achieve their potential in Mathematics or English may have a bespoke timetable that allows for intervention in these areas to accelerate their progress.

 Specialist help is provided by the Learning Support Department for students whose needs are not fully met by the normal mainstream curriculum.
 Learning Support takes place with small groups or individuals, either within the mainstream class lesson, or on short-term withdrawal basis.

 Parents are regarded as full partners in the support programme and are welcome to contact the SEN Co-ordinator at any time.

 All students follow public examination courses usually leading to GCSE or GCSE equivalent vocational qualifications and for a small number of pupils, vocational based qualifications are available in collaboration with local colleges and appropriate providers.
 The curriculum is evaluated regularly and additional qualifications may be offered if suitable.

 The in-school programme of study for Years 10 and 11 comprises a compulsory core of: